vparmac/personal_website/ParmaWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am Research Assistant Professor in the Department of Psychology at Temple University, Philadelphia (PA).
-I study the ways in which unconscious cues, such as **odors**, influence **social behavior**.
-My research focuses on understanding how odors bias people’s physiological responses and behavior – across both typical and atypical development – and offers insights into how humans communicate, direct and control emotions, cognition, actions, and contact with outgroups.
+Welcome to my personal website.
+I am Research Assistant Professor in the Department of Psychology at Temple University, Philadelphia (PA) and the chair of the Global Consortium for Chemosensory Research or [**GCCR**](https://gcchemosensr.org/).

+In normal times, I study the ways in which unconscious cues, such as **odors**, influence typical and atypical **social and motor behavior** using behavioral and physiological methods across development.

-I explore using the sense of smell as a way to promote the development of strategies to detect and treat atypical social behaviors, such as individuals with **autism spectrum disorder**.
+Recently the COVID-19 pandemic has added a new dimension to my research in clinical olfaction.
+It has been an honor to work alongside hundreds of scientists, clinicians, and patient advocates in **GCCR** to understand how smell, taste and chemesthesis (spicy/cooling sensations) are affected by COVID-19.

-When I am not busy making my favorite dessert (for the curious, it's *croquembouche*), I consult for [**CyNexo**](http://www.cynexo.com/) on the development of odor-delivery methods, and I am invested in supporting and advising peers and students.
-I advocate for women scientists, particularly through my work with [**Women In Olfactory Science**](https://www.facebook.com/WomenInOlfactoryScience/).
+I am also invested in supporting and advising peers and students, advocating for women scientists, particularly through my work with [**Women In Olfactory Science**](https://www.facebook.com/WomenInOlfactoryScience/) and consulting for [**CyNexo**](http://www.cynexo.com/) on the development of odor-delivery methods.

+I love to put my chemical senses skills at play in the kitchen, especially in the pâtisserie domain.
+Hit me up if you want my recipe for a charming *croquembouche* or a homey and radical *abbracci* (hugs).